jjam912/note_utility/RULES.md

     * ~~If you remove a heading, it will also delete every other note and  headings that were under that heading.~~
 3. ~~Append notes by parsing new content.~~

-Too hard to implement; just copy your .nu file to your original note file, and then add/remove what you need.
+Numbers 2 and 3 have not been implemented yet.

+# Configuration Setup:

 # Quiz Module Rules:

-## Quiz:
+# Quiz Rules:
-### Terms and Definitions:
+## Usage of Terms and Definitions in Quiz:

 The quiz revolves around notes that are pairs - those who have a separator that distinguish between term and definition.
 Any notes that are not pairs have no use in the quiz module, aside from headings.
 With your terms and definitions,